pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-9/index.md

 m365 search --scopes 'site' --queryText 'site:\"https://contoso-my.sharepoint.com/personal/*\"'
 ```

-To query list items and sites that contain the string "accountt" and requests a spelling modification for the query, just use:
+To query list items and sites that contain the string "accountt" and request a spelling modification for the query, just use:

 ```sh
 m365 search --scopes 'listItem, site' --queryText 'accountt' --enableSpellingSuggestion --enableSpellingModification
 ```

-To search for file report.xlsl in specific folder of user personal OneDrive you may run the following:
+To search for file report.xlsl in a specific folder of user's personal OneDrive you may run the following:

 ```sh
 m365 search --scopes 'driveItem' --queryText 'filename:report.xlsl AND path:\"https://contoso-my.sharepoint.com/personal/john.doe_contoso_com/Documents/Reports/2024\"'